kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Unrestricted.md

 ### Malachor Depths

-Long cutscene with Sion (who?) and Traya
+- Long cutscene with Sion (who?) and Traya
-Forward Hotshot to Coordinate Warp
+- Forward Hotshot to Coordinate Warp Kreia
-- Use a QS AMG to perform a Hotshot
+  - Activate AMG via QS to perform a Hotshot
-- For this Hotshot, **press down five times** on main menu Save Teleport as Kreia to Malachor Depths
+  - For this Hotshot, **press down five times** on main menu
+- Save Teleport as Kreia to Malachor Depths
-Forward Hotshot to Coordinate Warp
+- Forward Hotshot to Coordinate Warp Kreia
-- Use a QS AMG to perform a Hotshot
+  - Activate AMG via QS to perform a Hotshot
-Save Teleport as Kreia into the Trayus Academy
+- Save Teleport as Kreia into the Trayus Academy
-Forward Hotshot to Coordinate Warp
+- Forward Hotshot to Coordinate Warp Kreia
-- Use a QS AMG to perform a Hotshot
+  - Activate AMG via QS to perform a Hotshot
-Run backwards as Kreia to enter the Trayus Core
+- Run backwards as Kreia to enter the Trayus Core

-**Darth Traya:**
+### Darth Traya

-Swap to MC and swap weapons to KillBlaster
+- Swap to MC and swap weapons to KillBlaster
-Hard Buffer the initial cutscene
+- Hard Buffer the initial cutscene
-Stand next to Traya
+- Stand next to Traya
-First Phase skip:
+- First Phase skip:
   - Talk to Traya: 4
   - Mash default action as the convo ends to start the next one
   - If you miss this, just shoot her
-Second conversation: mash 1
+- Second conversation: mash 1
-- You can also skip the second phase by mashing default action but it's very difficult Shoot her again to win!
+  - You can also skip the second phase by mashing default action but it's very difficult

-[section=Alternate Citadel Route]
+- Shoot her again to win!

+## Alternate Citadel Route

-**Notes on this Route**
+### Notes on this Route

 The alternate Citadel route sides with the Czerka corporation rather than the Ithorians.
 This would be slower, except for a trick known as the Exchange DLZ, which lets us enter the Exchange early.
 In the Ithorian route, this doesn't save enough time to be worthwhile, but in the Czerka route, the Exchange DLZ allows us to completely skip talking to Luxa and doing her fetch quests.